Orarion: Origin

+Liturgical use

+Ancient

+In ancient times, the orarion had a variety of uses; some that have become obsolete or replaced today.
+During Eastern Orthodox liturgical services, the deacon used his orarion to call the faithful to prayer, and also wipe their mouths after partaking in the sacrament of Eucharist.
+Outside of liturgical worship, deacons may have used the orarion to serve his community, with the ribbon tied around his waist.

+Modern

 Deacon

-The deacon wears the orarion over his left shoulder with the front portion draped over his left forearm.
-He will take this portion in his right hand when leading litanies or drawing attention to a particular liturgical action.
+In Slavic tradition, a normal deacon wears the orarion over his left shoulder with the front portion draped over his left forearm.
+He will take this very front portion in his right hand when leading litanies or, with his arm extended, drawing attention to a particular liturgical action.
 This single orarion is the oldest form, as illustrated in traditional and older iconography.

-Archdeacons and protodeacons are awarded the much longer double orarion, which is worn over the left shoulder, wrapped around the chest and back, and brought back over the left shoulder to the front.
+Archdeacons and protodeacons in the Slavic tradition are awarded the much longer double orarion, which is worn over the left shoulder, wrapped around the chest and back, and brought back over the left shoulder to the front.
 The Archdeacon's orarion may also have the word "Holy" embroidered three times on it in large letters, using nomina sacra where customary, in reference to the Trisagion.

 In modern Greek Orthodox practice, all deacons usually wear the double orarion.

 When preparing for Communion, the deacon will wrap the orarion around his waist, bringing the ends up over his shoulders (forming a cross in back) and then straight down in front, tucking them under the section around the waist.

 Armenian usage is identical to the Byzantine Rite, except that their deacons wear the single orarion, which they call urar.

-Eastern Catholics follow the same tradition as do their Orthodox counterparts.
+Eastern Catholics follow the same tradition as their Orthodox counterparts.
 Sometimes in Greek Catholic practice, the double orarion is worn only over the left shoulder (folded to make up for length) over a cassock if the deacon in question is preaching, but not participating otherwise.
-This use of the orarion on top of a cassock is most often seen among Greek-Catholics of the Ukrainian and Ruthenian tradition; this is a marked departure from general Byzantine practice, in which there is no tradition of wearing the orarion without sticharion.
+This use of the orarion on top of a cassock is most often seen among Greek-Catholics of the Ukrainian (Ruthenian) tradition; this is a marked departure from general Byzantine practice, in which there is no tradition of wearing the orarion without sticharion.